A Derivation of Intelligence from Guided Relation-Creation

 Let:

-be the new relation between and produced by action .
+be the relation produced when performs action in world-condition .

 Once a system can act, its own activity becomes part of the conditions of its continuation.